apache/servicecomb-docs/java-chassis-reference/en_US/general-development/reactive.md

 * "Invoke producer method" must provide a new mechanism to inform the calling process of its return value, not the final return value (currently no such mechanism)

-* Although the Executor thread is released, the Customer Executor is blocked, waiting for the remote response, the blocking state of the entire system has not changed, and there is one more thread switching out of thin air.
+* Although the Executor thread is released, the Customer Executor is blocked, waiting for the remote response, the blocking state of the entire system has not changed, and there is one more thread switching.

 * The mechanism seems to have the only effect is to release the executor thread, so that the executor thread has the opportunity to process other requests, which is equivalent to the concept of quarantine, the slow processing of the business does not affect other services; but the concept of serviceComb can be directly Supported, you can configure the specified business method to monopolize the new executor, so that the whole process is the same as the "nested synchronous call", the process is simpler, and you don't need to do this at the "Invoke producer method" level.